txt/fse16/index.md

 and leveraged for software engineering tasks.</em>

-8. Finally, software engineers are engineers and hence are duty bound to follow ethical practices in their work.
+6. Finally, software engineers are engineers and hence are duty bound to follow ethical practices in their work.
 Appropriate ethics for data science is still an evolving area-- which means that software scientists have to be more alert to ethical issues that  other kinds of data scientists

+Point 2  means that software scientists are sources of innovation and improvement for data science tools.

 Points 4 means we must always be modeling, always checking old theories,